 What types of federal grants are made to state and local governments and how do they work?

-The federal government distributes grants to state and local governments for several purposes.
+The federal government distributes grants to state and local governments for several reasons.
 In some cases, the federal government may devolve or share responsibility for a given service or function because state and local governments have better information about local preferences and costs.
-In others, the federal government may offer incentives to states and localities to undertake additional spending benefiting neighboring jurisdictions or the country as a whole.
+In others, the federal government may offer states and localities incentives to undertake additional spending benefiting neighboring jurisdictions or the country as a whole.

-There are two types of federal grants.
-Categorical grants are restricted to a narrow purpose, such as providing nutrition to lower-income pregnant and postpartum women, infants, and children under the Special Supplemental Nutrition Program for Women, Infants, and Children, also known as WIC.
+There are two main types of federal grants.
+Categorical grants are restricted to a narrow purpose, such as providing nutrition under the Special Supplemental Nutrition Program for Women, Infants, and Children, also known as WIC.
 Even more restricted are grants limited to specific projects, such as building a highway.
 Block grants give recipients more latitude in meeting program objectives, such as assisting needy families and promoting work under the Temporary Assistance for Needy Families (TANF) program.
 States also set TANF eligibility requirements within federal parameters.
 Less common are grants targeted to redistributing resources across jurisdictions, such as the General Revenue Sharing program that ended in 1986.

 Federal grants may also be classified according to how funds are awarded.
-Formula grants allocate federal dollars to states based on formulas set in law and linked to factors such as the number of highway lane-miles, school-aged children, or low-income families.
+Formula grants allocate federal dollars to states based on formulas set in law and linked to factors such as the number of highway lane miles, school-aged children, or low-income families.
 A prime example is the federal-state Medicaid program, which provides subsidized health insurance to low-income households.

-Office of Management and Budget.
-Budget of the United States Government, Fiscal Year 2017, Historical Tables.
+———.
+Budget of the United States Government, Fiscal Year 2019 , Historical Tables.
 Table 12.2.
-“Total Outlays for Grants to State and Local Governments, by Function and Group: 1940–2021.”
-Table 14.2.
-“Total Government Expenditures: 1948-2015.”
+“Total Outlays for Grants to State and Local Governments, by Function and Fund Group: 1940–2023”; and Table 14.2.
+“Total Government Expenditures: 1948–2017.”

 Congressional Budget Office.
 2013.
-Federal Grants to State and Local Governments.
+“Federal Grants to State and Local Governments.”
 Washington, DC: Congressional Budget Office.

-Government Accountability Office.
+US Government Accountability Office (GAO).
 2012.
-Grants to State and Local Governments: An Overview of Federal Funding Levels and Selected Challenges.
-Washington, DC: Government Accountability Office.
+“Grants to State and Local Governments: An Overview of Federal Funding Levels and Selected Challenges.”
+Washington, DC: GAO.